GrahamCHill/Projection/readme.md

 scanned pdf files and scored them using Groq LLMs.

 This project uses the Groq AI API to perform the CV quality checks.
-Groq is a powerful AI provider that offers a wide range of AI services, including natural language processing, computer vision, and more.
+Groq is a powerful AI provider that offers a wide range of AI services, including natural language processing, text to speech, and more.
 You can learn more about Groq and sign up for an account at https://groq.com/.